 What are some of your own views about being a creative school-age staff member?
 Pause for a few moments to think about this.

-As you have read in this course, creativity is a crucial part of the human experience; it helps us rise to challenges, overcome obstacles, and create opportunities.
+As you have read in this course, creativity is a crucial part of the human experience.
+The ability to think creatively helps us rise to challenges, overcome obstacles, and create opportunities.
 Creativity is important because it demonstrates openness to new experiences.
-These experiences include having a good imagination, experiencing and valuing feelings, trying new things based on individual interests, and having a curious mindset (Kaufman, 2009).
+These experiences include having a good imagination, experiencing and valuing feelings, trying new things based on individual interests, and having a curious mindset (Kaufman, 2016).

 In your work in a school-age program, you are responsible for creating meaningful experiences that incorporate creativity throughout the day.
-Being a creative teacher can be expressed in a number of different ways.
+Being a creative teacher can be expressed in different ways.
 Here are some ideas of how to express creativity:

-- Using everyday materials that might seem of no use to spark creative work in your classroom
+- Use everyday materials that might seem useless to spark creative work in your classroom

-- Dealing with space constraints to create supportive learning environments for you and the children in your classroom
+- Solve space constraints to create supportive learning environments for you and the children in your classroom

-- Being willing to accept new or different perspectives
+- Be willing to accept new or different perspectives